cnnarayanchavan/Grind-1313-Revision/Notes.md

 - table>tr>th*(number of how many you want)
 - In form elemet the name attribute is mainly used to reference element in javascript as we write all logics in javascript file

+4] Classes and ID's in HTML
+where the classes and ID's in html is used to select the element.. to *target* to *select* the element in html we used the classes and object